Benefits of a BSN

 Loading Form

-In its 2010 report called “The Future of Nursing”, the Institute of Medicine recommended increasing the number of BSN holders in the U.S. workforce from 50 to 80 percent by 2020.
-That goal was not met, but the report did have a lasting impact.
-Since then, healthcare employers have been making an even greater effort to hire BSN-educated nurses, showing a strong preference for job candidates with this level of education over candidates educated at the associate degree level.
+Healthcare employers have been making an even greater effort to hire BSN-educated nurses, showing a strong preference for job candidates with this level of education over candidates educated at the associate degree level, according to the American Association of Colleges of Nursing.
 Some employers eager to achieve Magnet status have even taken this preference a step further and are now requiring a BSN as a minimum qualification for nursing jobs.

 Earning Potential

+Why become a nurse with a BSN?
 Demand for their skillset and the level of autonomy and trust that they enjoy, the benefits of a BSN education are that nurses can often secure higher earnings than their ADN-educated counterparts.
-The annual mean wage for nurses in Texas, for example, was $84,320 as of May 2022, according to the Bureau of Labor Statistics.
+The annual mean wage for nurses, for example, was $98,430 as of May 2024, according to the Bureau of Labor Statistics.

 • Nurse anesthetist